Chicken Cordon Bleu

-This Easy Chicken Cordon Bleu is one of those go-to chicken recipes that you will keep going back to.
+Chicken Cordon Bleu is one of those go-to chicken recipes that you will keep going back to.
 It’s a great casserole for company and a chicken dinner that everyone will love.
+It has Panko breadcrumbs for that crunch and a creamy Dijon sauce that takes it over the top.

 I had never heard of pounding chicken to make it thinner and spent a lot of time in the kitchen violently trying to pound out the chicken and roll all of the fillings up inside.